 For the churros

-- Combine ¼ cup of sugar and cinnamon powder in a shallow bowl.
-Stir them together and set it aside—you'll use this mix to coat the churros later.
+- Combine ¼ cup of sugar and 1 teaspoon cinnamon powder in a shallow bowl.
+Mix and set it aside.

-- In a bowl, combine the all-purpose flour, salt, and 1 tablespoon of sugar.
+- In a bowl, combine 1 cup all-purpose flour, ½ teaspoon kosher salt (use half for table salt), and 1 tablespoon of sugar.
+Whisk them together.

-- In a saucepan, combine a cup of water with butter.
-Heat it up over medium-high until it boils and the butter melts completely.
+- In a saucepan, combine a cup of water and 2 tablespoons butter.
+Heat it up over medium-high until it boils and the butter melts.
 Once it’s boiling, turn off the heat and take the pan off the stove.

 - Immediately add the dry ingredients (flour, salt, sugar) to the hot liquid.
-Stir thoroughly using a wooden spoon or a sturdy spatula until the mixture comes together into a smooth dough that pulls away from the sides, forming a ball.
+Mix well with a wooden spoon or sturdy spatula until it forms a smooth dough that pulls away from the sides of the pan.

-- Once they're golden and crispy, take the churros out and let them drain on paper towels to soak up any extra oil.
+- Once the churros are golden and crispy, take them out of the oil and let them drain on paper towels to absorb any extra oil.

-- In a microwave-safe bowl, mix ½ cup of cream, chopped tablea tablets, and sugar to taste.
+- In a microwave-safe bowl, combine ½ cup of cream, 2 ounces of chopped tablea, and 2 tablespoons sugar (or to taste).

-- Heat in the microwave on medium in 30-second intervals, stirring between each, until the chocolate melts.
+- Heat in the microwave for 20 seconds at a time, stirring in between, until the chocolate melts.
+Mix until smooth.

 Notes

-- Tablea chocolate: This traditional Filipino chocolate, or tsokolate, is made from pure cacao beans.
-It has a rich, intensely chocolatey flavor that's different from more processed, commercial chocolates.
-However, you can always use any good quality baking chocolate or cocoa powder.
+- Tablea chocolate: This Filipino chocolate is made from pure cacao beans.
+It has a rich, deep flavor that's different from regular store-bought chocolate.
+You can also use cocoa powder, dark chocolate, or any good-quality baking chocolate.

-- Cream: I tend to use whatever I have on hand to make the chocolate sauce.
-Heavy cream is rich and creamy, while light cream and half-and-half work well for a lighter consistency.
+- Cream: I just use whatever I have on hand.
+Heavy cream makes the sauce rich and creamy, while light cream or half-and-half gives it a lighter texture.

 Rob